-The estimated fair value of the reporting unit is generally determined utilizing methodologies that incorporate price-to-book and price-to-earnings multiples of certain comparable companies and a discounted cash flow methodology.
+The estimated fair values are generally determined utilizing methodologies that incorporate price-to-earnings multiples of certain comparable companies and a discounted cash flow methodology for the reporting unit.

-There have been no changes in the carrying amount of the Company's goodwill during the first half of 2012.
+There have been no changes in the carrying amount of the Company's goodwill during 2013.

 Intangible assets were transferred to the Company by the Parent related to the assets contributed upon MSSB's formation.
-At June 30, 2012, net intangible assets were \$3,256,266.
+At June 30, 2013, net intangible assets were as follows:

-Customer relationships \$ 3,188,802
+Customer relationships \$ 2,942

-Research 67,464
+Research 25

-Net intangible assets at June 30, 2012 \$ 3,256,266
+Net intangible assets at June 30, 2013 \$ 2,967